tronyx/rpi-sdcard-backup/README.md

 ## Setting it up

-Download the script, made it executable, update and make sure the variables work for your Raspverry Pi per the comments in the script, and then run it.
+Download the script, made it executable, update and make sure the variables work for your Raspberry Pi per the comments in the script, and then run it.

 ```bash
 wget https://raw.githubusercontent.com/tronyx/rpi-sdcard-backup/master/rpi-sdcard-backup.sh